carlosp420/PyPhyloGenomics/doc/getting-started.rst

     >>> email = "youremail@email.com"   # primer4clades will send you an email with very detailed results

     >>> MUSCLE.designPrimers(folder, tm, min_amplength, max_amplength, gencode, mode, clustype, amptype, email)
+    ...
+    Done.
+    All primers have been saved in the file "primers.fas"

+All primers will be saved to a file (``primers.fas``).
+However, it is recommended that you study the very detailed output saved into your ``alignments`` folder as HTML files so that you can decide to use these primers or not.

 .. _primers4clades: http://floresta.eead.csic.es/primers4clades/#0